Twisted11121/forum-site/README.md

 7. Handle users uploading images profile pictures ✓
 8. Add the profile button to the nav-bar.✓
 9. Add image button for creating test threads and to comments
+10. Fix the test, make it its own template.